 Generally all municipal records, including computer records are subject to the public records law, unless they are specifically closed by state or federal statute [Memphis Publishing Company v.
 Holt, 710 S.W.2d 513 (Tenn.
 1986); Cleveland Newspapers, Inc. v.
 Bradley County Memorial Hospital Board of Directors, 621 S.W.2d 763 (Tenn.
 Ct.
 App.
 1981)].
-Those statutes include the Tennessee Public Records Law itself, Tennessee’s Privacy Act [Tennessee Code Annotated, § 47-25-1101 et seq.], and various other state and federal statutes.
-In addition, Tennessee Code Annotated, § 10-7-512 requires that city’s must develop a policy on the monitoring of e-mail, and the policy must include a provision that employee’s e-mail correspondence may be a public record under Tennessee’s Public Records Act, and subject to inspection under “this part.”
+Those statutes include the Tennessee Public Records Act itself, Tennessee’s Privacy Act [Tennessee Code Annotated, § 47-25-1101 et seq.], and various other state and federal statutes.
+In addition, Tennessee Code Annotated, § 10-7-512 requires cities to develop a policy on the monitoring of e-mail, and the policy must include a provision that states an employee’s e-mail correspondence may be a public record under Tennessee’s Public Records Act, and subject to inspection under “this part.”
 That language indicates that e-mail might be subject to public inspection under both the Tennessee Public Records Act and under Tennessee Code Annotated, § 10-7-512.
 Finally, persons also have a U.S. Constitutional right to privacy in various areas.
 However, in my opinion, none of those statutes or constitutional rights close the records in question.

 Under the Public Records Act, records can be closed during an open criminal investigation.
 But even in criminal cases, when the case is closed, the records become open.
 [Holt, above].
 It can be argued that the “case” against the city administrator is still open.
 That is an extremely weak argument.
 Under the facts related to me, the attorney general has completed his investigation and has concluded that no criminal charges will be forthcoming.